- Identifying a Research Problem

 - Discussion on Ph.D. thesis proposals in computing science by H. C. Lauer

-Conducting Literature Survey
+Conducting a Literature Survey

 As you develop the necessary background, narrow down your literature search to specific topics and problems you want to work on.
 Look for patterns/themes emerging from the literature you come across.
 Pick those patterns/themes to focus your research problem.
 As you understand more and more literature, your research problem can be refined.
 In certain cases, you may even completely change the research problem.